BlEmoRe/blemore-common/README.md

 **Running the baseline code:**

+1. Download the data set from [Zenodo](https://zenodo.org/records/15096942)
-1. Extract OpenFace features from the videos.
+2. Extract OpenFace features from the videos and provide the path to the files, along with the train_metadata.csv in `src/baselines/simple/config_simple_baseline.py`
-2. Aggregate statistical features, and merge with metadata using the script `src/baselines/simple/aggregate_data.py` (replace paths appropriately)
+3. Aggregate statistical features, and merge with metadata using the script `src/baselines/simple/aggregate_data.py`
-3. Create the dataset with label vectors using the script `src/baselines/simple/create_train_set.py`
+4. Create the dataset with label vectors using the script `src/baselines/simple/create_train_set.py`
-4. Train and evaluate the model using the script `src/baselines/simple/evaluate.py`
+5. Train and evaluate the model using the script `src/baselines/simple/evaluate.py`